convince-project/AS2FM/docs/source/tutorials.rst

 Prerequisites
 --------------

+You don't need to install AS2FM and SMC Storm locally on your machine.
+You can directly use the docker container, in which all tools are preinstalled, provided as a package on the `AS2FM Github page https://github.com/convince-project/AS2FM/pkgs/container/as2fm`_

-Before starting the tutorials, make sure to install AS2FM, as described in the :ref:`installation guide <installation>`.
+In case you want to install AS2FM locally follow the description in the :ref:`installation guide <installation>`.

 .. _scxml_conversion: